dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 retain their opted-in status (that is, downstream migrated libraries will see their nnbd-aware types).

-It is an error for an opted-in library to re-export symbols from a legacy library.
+It is an error for an opted-in library to re-export symbols which are defined in a legacy library (note that a symbol which is defined in an opted-in library and then exported from a legacy library is accepted for re-export from a third opted-in library since the symbol is not **defined** in the legacy library which first exports it).

 ### Super-interface and member type computation with legacy types.